-East Coast Community Skills Fund
+East Coast Skills Fund

 It is widely recognised that the UK will have a shortage of technical and engineering skills needed to meet the UK’s future employment needs.
 With this in mind, each year, up to £75,000 of the main Fund will be set aside for a “Skills Fund”.

-We were looking for organisations to apply for grants to:
+Organisations could apply for grants to:

 • Fund the support, enhancement and expansion of existing projects / networks already set up and delivering local benefits on STEM related activities